-- Choice of Platinum, Gold, Silver and Bronze level plans - Choice of premiums, deductibles and other cost-sharing features - Choice of in-person educational meetings or online webinars for more in-depth learning
+- There are four metal plan levels: Platinum, Gold, Silver and Bronze.
+Not all plans are available in all areas. - Plans vary by covered benefits, premiums, deductibles and other cost-sharing features - To learn more, you can attend an in-person educational meeting or an online webinar